 On the low end, you could pay as little as $1,000 to $1,500 annually for property and general commercial liability coverage.
 This estimate applies to an operation like a corner taco or hot dog stand.
 There is low risk, few employees, and little concern that something significant will happen.
 And, if you’re a one-person stand, your workers' compensation coverage will be very inexpensive because you have virtually no employees.

 On the high end, coverage can be astronomical.
 Do you have multiple locations?
 Are the walls of your restaurant covered with fancy artwork?
 If you have a unique property inside, an appraisal is vital to guarantee that if the property is destroyed, you get the proper value.
 If you operate a restaurant that will be on the high end for insurance costs, custom coverage is vital.
 More importantly, it’s impossible to approximate what it will cost until you talk to an independent agent.

 Working with an independent agent is vital to ensure that you’re fairly evaluating your risks, appraising your property, and prepared for any number of scenarios that might be tossed your way.

 For your restaurant in Hawaii you need:

-When it comes time to evaluate your policy options, a Trusted Choice independent insurance agent can help.
+When it comes time to evaluate your policy options - independent insurance agents can help.
 Your agent will put together custom coverage from multiple insurers, giving you options and a cost that works for your restaurant in The Aloha State.